 Every student is different; not every student learns the same.
-Once I hit the fourth grade, everyone suddenly started progressing and moving forward, and the learning was just more challenging for md.
-I struggled a lot.
-I couldn’t learn with 30-40 students and one teacher.
-I felt very abandoned.
+I did well throughout most of elementary school.
+However, once I hit the fourth grade, everyone suddenly started progressing while I felt stuck in place.
+Learning was just more challenging for me, and I struggled a lot.
+Despite my efforts, trying to learn in a class with 30-40 students and one teacher was impossible for me.

 I felt very abandoned throughout a good portion of my educational journey.
 I moved around from school to school, but nothing ever changed.
 It seemed like the teachers had already decided that I wasn’t worth the effort they would need to put in to help me.

 I had a rough time in my first year at the local high school, and I honestly felt like giving up on education altogether.
 But then, I heard everyone talking about the new school that had opened; everyone wanted to go.
 When I heard that the new school would be trade-focused, I immediately asked my parents to transfer me.
 I really hoped that this school would be different, and it was.

 Elevate Academy opened at the beginning of my sophomore year, and I wish they had opened up sooner.
 I finally had an environment where I was prioritized, and because of that, I finally caught up to where I needed to be.
 I took construction, culinary, business, and criminal justice classes in my sophomore year.
 In my junior year, I picked the two trades I wanted to learn about for the next two years to get a certification upon graduation.
 I went with business and culinary — two trades perfectly set up for my future!
 Things were finally working out for me, and then I found out that my mom was sick.